Crunk: Musical characteristics

 Musically, crunk borrows heavily from Miami bass, Eurodance and 1980s-era call-and-response hip hop.
 Heavy use of synthesized instruments and sparse, truncated 808 handclaps are staples of the crunk sound.
 Looped, stripped-down drum machine claps and bass drum rhythms are usually used.
 The Roland TR-808 and 909 are among the most popular.
 The drum machines are usually accompanied by simple, repeated synthesizer melodies in the form of ostinato, to create a hypnotic effect, and heavy bass stabs.
-The tempo of the music is somewhat slower than hip hop, around the speed of reggaeton and funk.
+The tempo of Lil Jon's "Get Crunk" is 78 BPM.

 The focal point of crunk is more often the beats and music than the lyrics therein.
 Crunk rappers, such as Lil Jon, however, often shout and scream their lyrics, creating a heavy, aggressive style of hip hop.
 These lyrics can often be isolated to simple chants ("Where you from?" and "You can't fuck with me" are common examples).
 While other subgenres of hip hop address sociopolitical or personal concerns, crunk is almost exclusively party music, favoring call and response slogans in lieu of more substantive approaches.

 History

 Origins

 Crunk music arose from Miami bass music before 1996 in the southern United States, particularly in African American strip clubs of Memphis, Tennessee.
 Memphis-based hip hop group Three 6 Mafia were "instrumental for the emergence of the crunk style" in the mid-to-late 1990s.
 Two mixtape DJs from Memphis, DJ Paul and Juicy J, started making their original music, which was distinctive with its "spare, low-BPM rhythms, simplistic chants... and narcotically repetitive, slasher-flick textures".
 This duo soon became known as Three 6 Mafia.
 Frequently featuring rappers such as Project Pat, Lord Infamous, Gangsta Boo, and La Chat on their releases, they became instrumental in the formation of crunk music.

 In 1997, in Atlanta, Lil Jon, with his group the East Side Boyz, released their first album titled Get Crunk, Who U Wit.
 These were the first of six albums released by Lil Jon and the East Side Boyz.
-Lil Jon states that they were the first to use the word "crunk" in a song hook; he claimed that they had started to call themselves a "crunk group" due to this album.
-However, The New York Times denied that Get Crunk, Who Are You With was the first crunk album ever.
+The New York Times denied that Get Crunk, Who Are You With was the first crunk album ever.
 He was one of the key figures in popularizing crunk during 1998 and 1999, and produced two gold records independently, before signing to TVT Records in 2001.
 After being named the "King of Crunk", Lil Jon went on to make collaborations with many popular artists such as Snoop Dogg, Ice Cube, Ludacris and Britney Spears.
 Nevertheless, crunk was not exclusively associated with Lil Jon and Three 6 Mafia.
 In its early stages, such artists as Ying Yang Twins, White Dawg, Bone Crusher, Lil Scrappy, Trillville, YoungBloodZ and Pastor Troy from Atlanta, and David Banner from Mississippi also helped to popularize crunk music.